ljdursi/dursi-blog/_drafts/2019-09-30-science-makes-great-managers-but-not-necessarily-good-ones.md

 Scientists learn a lot of transferrable skills in their training, and the world needs more of their input in teams and projects across all sectors.
-There's a stereotype about scientists being nerdy introverts, but collaborations across intsitutions build really quite advanced communications and managemnt skills that can serve them very well almost anywhere.
+There's a stereotype about scientists being nerdy introverts, but collaborations across institutions build really quite advanced communications and management skills that can serve them very well almost anywhere.
 And if they need a little help adjusting to the different skills needed for managment less open-ended projects outside of academia, there are resources out there now to